anainesvs/Omic_Class/README.md

 ## Integrating multiple Omics for Prediction of BC Outcome

-The following scripts illustrate how to fit G-BLUP models to integrate omics to predict cancer outcomes.
+The following scripts illustrate how to fit shrinkage and variable selection models to integrate omics.
-A full article is  presented in *Vazquez et al., Genetics, 2016*, the scripts are also provided at: [https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016](https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016).
+A full article using omic extended models is  presented in *Vazquez et al., Genetics, 2016*, the scripts used in the article are also provided at: [https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016](https://github.com/anainesvs/VAZQUEZ_etal_GENETICS_2016).

 **Contact**: avazquez@msu.edu